ThereforeGames/unprompted/docs/MANUAL.md

 ## System Variables

-In addition to all the Stable Diffusion variables exposed by Automatic1111's WebUI, Unprompted gives you access to the following:
+In addition to all of the Stable Diffusion variables exposed by Automatic1111's WebUI, Unprompted gives you access to the following variables:

 ### batch_index